endritdemaj/endritdemaj.github.io/docs/documentation/dockercheatsheet.md

-    ps aux 											    #show processer running inside a docker container too without hiding it docker container inspect							#details of the container docker container stats								#stats of all container
+    ps aux 											    #show processer running inside a docker container too without hiding it docker container inspect							#details of the container docker container stats								#stats of all container docker update                                       #updating a container without needing to kill it or restart, e.g RAM, Memory, CPU or so.
+Too much CPU to limit

 ## Networking
 `<bridge(docker0)>` is the default network that routes to the Host Network Interface